 I began my journey on being a more active contributor to society a few years back.
 I spent years building my family and career, which was very important to me.
 And I must say, I've had much success at it.
 However, I wanted to extend the love and adoration that I have for my family to my community.
 So, the day after I bought a new vehicle, I immediately contacted Meals on Wheels to tell them that I was ready to go.
 Since I now had a bigger SUV, I could load tons of food.

-The thing I love about Meals on Wheels is that their vetting process is nothing to play with.
-They do not play about their clients or who they allow in their homes.
+The thing I love about Meals on Wheels is that their vetting process is a tough process.
+They make sure that you are the safest person to allow in their clients' homes.
 I had to do all types of checks.
 So, happily, after about a few weeks, I was approved and given a route.
 Can you say SUPER DUPER excited!

 That morning I woke up really early.
 I did my normal routine...started the coffee pot, turned on the news and proceeded to get kids up for school.
 I had already planned the extended lunch with my job.
 I treated this day like I started a brand new job.
 Like I was getting paid a million dollars!
 I felt like I landed the greatest opportunity ever.
 It was and still is.